-The Company's marketing authorization for Translarna in the EEA is subject to annual review and renewal by the European Commission following reassessment by the EMA of the benefit-risk balance of the authorization, which the Company refers to as the annual EMA reassessment.
-This marketing authorization is further subject to the specific obligation to conduct and submit the results of a multi-center, randomized, double-blind, 18-month, placebo-controlled trial, followed by an 18-month open-label extension, according to an agreed protocol, in order to confirm the efficacy and safety of Translarna.
+The Company's marketing authorization for Translarna in the EEA is subject to annual review and renewal by the European Commission following reassessment by the European Medicines Agency, or EMA, of the benefit-risk balance of the authorization, which the Company refers to as the annual EMA reassessment.
+This marketing authorization is further subject to the specific obligation to conduct and submit the results of a multi-center, randomized, double-blind, 18-month, placebo-controlled trial, followed by an 18-month open-label extension, according to an agreed protocol, in order to confirm the efficacy and safety of Translarna in the approved patient population.
 The final report on the trial and open-label extension is to be submitted by the Company to the EMA by the end of the third quarter of 2021.
-Due to enrollment at a slower pace in certain countries than initially expected, in its February 2019 marketing authorization renewal request, the Company asked the EMA to extend the timeframe for submission of the results of Study 041 to the EMA to the end of the third quarter of 2022.
 The Company refers to the trial and open-label extension together as Study 041.

-The marketing authorization in the EEA was last renewed in July 2018 and is effective, unless extended, through August 5, 2019.
+The marketing authorization in the EEA was last renewed in June 2017 and is effective, unless extended, through August 5, 2018.
+In February 2018, the Company submitted a marketing authorization renewal request to the EMA.
 The renewal was based on the Company's commitment to conduct Study 041 and the totality of the clinical data available from its trials and studies of Translarna for the treatment of nmDMD, including the safety and efficacy results of the Phase 2b and Phase 3 clinical trials.
 The primary efficacy endpoint was not achieved in either trial within the pre-specified level of statistical significance.